robertvunabandi/guide-on-mitopenid/README.md

-# HOW TO SET UP AND USE MIT OPENID
+# HOW TO SET UP AND USE `MIT OpenID Connect Pilot`

-This guide will walk you through setting up MIT OpenID for your app.
+This guide will walk you through setting up [MIT OpenID Connect Pilot](https://oidc.mit.edu/) for your app, which is a mean of providing authentication through kerberos for MIT students and affiliates.

 The code provided in this guide is a skeleton code for an app (similar to [Catbook](https://github.com/mit6148-workshops/catbook)) with server-side material located in `./src` and client-side material located in `./public`.

-If you would like to simply integrate MIT OpenID into your app without following this skeleton, skip over that section (it's titled **Integrate MIT OpenID from existing source code**).
+If you would like to simply integrate MIT OpenID into your app without following this skeleton, skip over to that [section](#Integrate-MIT-OpenID-From-An-Existing-Source-Code).

 This guide assumes that you are MIT affiliated.
 You will not be able to log into [oidc.mit.edu](https://oidc.mit.edu/) otherwise.
 It also assumes you are using `NodeJS` as an engine and running your server with `ExpressJS`.
 It also assumes that you are using a MongoDB database.

-## Use MIT OpenID from this source code
+## USE `MIT OpenID` FROM THIS SOURCE CODE

 This code will work correctly for `AuthorizationCode` Oauth2.0 requests (it doesn't matter too much what it is, but if you're curious, go under the section about understanding Oauth2.0).
 So, some parameters will have to be set as said here.